Sony hack puts Japan's Abe in bind over North Korea abductee talks

 Japanese media have mostly treated the Sony hacking as a purely American affair despite the fact the Hollywood studio is a subsidiary of an iconic Japanese firm.

 Accusing Pyongyang for the hack could also spark a backlash against ethnic Koreans in Japan.
-Many are descendents of those who came to Japan as laborers during Japan's 1910-1945 colonization of the Korean peninsula and were born in Japan, but are not automatically entitled to Japanese citizenship.
+Many are descendents of those who came to Japan as labourers during Japan's 1910-1945 colonisation of the Korean peninsula and were born in Japan, but are not automatically entitled to Japanese citizenship.

 Long subject to discrimination, ethnic Koreans have become targets of "hate speech" demonstrations by nationalist groups.